 Number of Travellers

-From Pacific Island hops to grand world voyages - here are the cruise routes most popular with New Zealanders.
+From South Pacific island hopping to grand Mediterranean voyages - these are the cruise routes Australians love most.

-• Departures from Auckland make these accessible and affordable for Kiwis
+• Sydney and Brisbane departures make these accessible and affordable for most Australian travellers

-• Cyclone season (November - April) can cause itinerary changes and missed ports
+• Cyclone season from November to April can cause itinerary changes and missed ports

-• Limited medical facilities on Pacific islands - evacuation cover is essential
+• Limited medical facilities on Pacific islands mean evacuation cover is essential

 • Shore excursion activities like snorkelling and kayaking are typically covered on standard policies

-Trans-Tasman and Australian coastal cruises are popular short-break options.
-Routes include Auckland to Sydney, Sydney coastal voyages, and Great Barrier Reef itineraries.
+Trans-Tasman and New Zealand coastal cruises are popular short-break options.
+Routes include Sydney to Auckland, Melbourne to Milford Sound, and full circumnavigation of both islands.

-• Short trans-Tasman crossings (3-4 days) are among the cheapest cruises to insure
+• Short trans-Tasman crossings of 3 to 4 days are among the most affordable cruises to insure

-• The Reciprocal Health Care Agreement does not apply to medical treatment on ships
+• The Reciprocal Health Care Agreement does not apply to medical treatment received on ships

-• Weather-related port changes are common on Australian coastal routes
+• Weather-related port changes are common on New Zealand coastal routes, particularly in Fiordland

 Mediterranean and European Cruises

-Extended 14-21 day itineraries through the Mediterranean, Greek Islands, and Northern Europe are increasingly popular with Kiwi travellers.
+Extended 14 to 21-day itineraries through the Mediterranean, Greek Islands, and Northern Europe are increasingly popular with Australian travellers seeking a grand holiday experience.

-• Long-haul flights to embarkation ports increase the risk of missed departures
+• Long-haul flights to European embarkation ports increase the risk of missed departures

-• Higher booking values mean you need adequate cancellation cover limits
+• Higher booking values mean adequate cancellation cover limits are essential

-• Multiple countries visited - ensure your policy covers all destinations on the itinerary
+• Multiple countries visited across the itinerary - ensure your policy covers every destination

-• Summer peak season (June - August) means higher cruise costs and correspondingly higher insurance premiums
+• Peak summer season from June to August means higher cruise costs and correspondingly higher insurance premiums

 Antarctic and Expedition Cruises

-Expedition cruises to Antarctica, departing from Queenstown or South American ports, are a bucket-list experience for many Kiwis.
-These carry unique insurance considerations.
+Expedition cruises to Antarctica departing from Hobart, Fremantle, or South American ports are a bucket-list experience.
+These voyages carry unique insurance considerations due to their extreme remoteness.

-• Medical evacuation from Antarctic waters is extremely expensive and logistically difficult
+• Medical evacuation from Antarctic waters is extremely expensive and logistically challenging

 • Expedition cruises involve zodiac landings and outdoor activities that may need adventure cover

-• Remote location means longer response times for emergency assistance
+• Remote locations mean significantly longer response times for any emergency assistance

-Practical tips to help you get the right cruise cover and avoid common pitfalls.
+Practical guidance to help you get the right cruise cover and avoid common pitfalls.

 1

 Not all travel insurance policies cover cruise travel.
 Look for specific cruise cover in the Product Disclosure Statement (PDS).
-Terms to search for include 'cruise', 'ocean-going vessel', 'cabin confinement', and 'cruise cancellation'.
-If these terms are absent, your cruise may not be covered.
+Search for terms including 'cruise', 'ocean-going vessel', 'cabin confinement', and 'cruise cancellation'.
+If these terms are absent from the PDS, your cruise is very likely not covered.

 2

 Cruise bookings often require large deposits months in advance, with steep cancellation penalties.
 Purchasing travel insurance at the time of booking gives you cancellation cover from that date forward.
-Waiting until closer to departure leaves your deposit unprotected.
+Waiting until closer to departure leaves your deposit unprotected during the entire lead-up period.

 3

-Cruise holidays are often more expensive than land-based trips.
-If your cruise costs $8,000 per person but your cancellation cover is capped at $5,000, you will be out of pocket if you need to cancel.
-Check that your policy's cancellation limit covers the full cost of your cruise, flights, and pre-booked excursions.
+Cruise holidays are frequently more expensive than land-based trips.
+If your cruise costs A$8,000 per person but your cancellation cover is capped at A$5,000, you face a significant shortfall if you need to cancel.
+Check that your policy's cancellation limit covers the total cost of your cruise, flights, and any pre-booked excursions.

 4